vanniktech/RxRiddles/README.md

 I want every riddle to be unique and have as little duplication as possible while also having some actual real-world use case for each riddle in mind.
 Something you can relate to and hopefully use in your everyday life.

+### RxJS

+There is an initiative in [RxRiddles-TypeScript](https://github.com/jakovljevic-mladen/RxRiddles-TypeScript) project to re-write riddles from this project to RxJS and TypeScript.
+Take a look if you're interested.

 # License

 Copyright (C) 2018 Vanniktech - Niklas Baudy